50 years ago today, the internet was born in Room 3420

 I was on the phone [with Duvall at SRI] and said, ‘Did you get the L?’
 And he said, ‘Yeah.’
 And I said that I saw that the “L” come back and print on my terminal.
 And I typed the “O” and he said, “Got the O.” And I typed the G, and he said, “Wait a minute, my system crashed.”

-Duvall: After a couple of letters there was a buffer overflow issue.
+Duvall: After a couple of letters, there was a buffer overflow issue.
 That was a very simple thing to detect and fix, and basically it came right back up and it worked.
 The only reason I mentioned that is that, in my view, this whole thing is not about that.
 This is about the fact that the ARPANET works.

 Kline: He had a little minor bug, and it took him 20 minutes or whatever to fix it and try it again.
 He had to make a change in some software.
 I had to double-check some of my software.
 He called me back, and we tried it again.
 So we started over and I typed the L and the O and the G, but this time I got back the “I N.”